mhmdrosyad/laravel-simple-blog/README.md

 3. **Post Update/Deletion**: Only the post's author can update and delete their posts.
 4. **Post Title**: The length of post titles must be 60 characters or less.
 5. **Drafts and Scheduling**: Posts can be saved as drafts or scheduled for future publishing.
 These posts are hidden on the post listing page and post detail pages.
+6. **Scheduled Posts**: Scheduled posts should be published automatically when the publish date comes.

 ### Others